What is a systemic corticosteroid?

-Corticosteroids taken by mouth or given by intramuscular injection are often called systemic steroids.
-They are synthetic derivatives of the natural steroid, cortisol, produced by the adrenal glands, and have profound anti-inflammatory effects.
+A corticosteroid taken by mouth or given by intramuscular injection is often called a systemic steroid.
+Systemic steroids are synthetic derivatives of the natural steroid, cortisol, produced by the adrenal glands, and have profound anti-inflammatory effects.

 What is prednisone used for in dermatology?

 Prednisone is used for a few days (short-term) to indefinitely (long-term) in a wide variety of skin conditions including:

 Systemic steroids are best avoided in patients with psoriasis.

 How does a systemic steroid work?

 Systemic steroids work in the same way as natural cortisol.
 Natural cortisol has important effects on the body, including regulation of: